 Pointe D’Esny Beach

 Close to Blue Bay with the same stunning blue waters, but more endless views.
-Pointe D’Esny can truly be considered still a more hidden gem as the beach is less in sight to access for anyone.
+Pointe D’Esny can truly be considered still a more hidden gem of the beaches in Mauritius as it is less in sight to access for anyone.
 Along the beach, you can find accommodations and houses which block access from the road.
 You will need to find a small alley in between to get to the beach and park your car closely next to the road.
 It is all worth it, as you will easily spend a full day of tanning, swimming and snorkelling here.
 The waters are crystal clear and the beach is beautifully white.
 Bring your camera!